MLHale/nebraska-gencyber-modules/2024/cyber_security_concept_integrity/README.md

 ### Integrity of Images
 - Imagine we have a 4x4 Black & White Image

   ![](1.png)

 - How can we verify this image is displayed as intended?
 - We can add a bit in a 5th row/column.
 - The 5th row/column should make the number of black bits even.

   ![](2.png)

   ![](3.png)

--Images are not sent as pictures.
+- Images are not sent as pictures.
 - Images are sent as a series of zeros and ones
   - Everything is sent as zeros and ones.